TinaGuo/scGPD/README.md

   <img src="workflow.png" width="800">
 </p>

-In the **first stage**, scGPD aims to reconstruct the original scRNA-seq gene expression levels.
+In the first stage, scGPD aims to reconstruct the original scRNA-seq gene expression levels.
-A **correlation-aware binary gating mechanism** is employed to eliminate redundant and uninformative genes by learning interdependent feature activations, thereby producing a reduced candidate gene pool.
+A correlation-aware binary gating mechanism is employed to eliminate redundant and uninformative genes by learning interdependent feature activations, thereby producing a reduced candidate gene pool.

-In the **second stage**, **application-specific loss functions** guide the selection of **exactly *k* genes** from the reduced pool of *d* candidates.
+In the second stage, application-specific loss functions guide the selection of exactly k genes from the reduced pool of d candidates.
 This is achieved by applying a binary mask to the model inputs, resulting in a fixed-size gene panel optimized for the downstream task.

 Overall, this two-stage design enables scGPD to produce compact, non-redundant gene panels that are directly compatible with targeted spatial transcriptomics assays.